 Animal Equality Wins Groundbreaking Animal Welfare Policy

-Today, November 1st, the world’s largest food service provider, Compass Group, confirms its commitment to eliminate gestation crates for pigs in its US supply chain by Summer 2023.
-This becomes one of the strongest animal welfare policies in the food sector and comes a few short months after Animal Equality launched a strong campaign against Compass Group and a week after the organization protested outside of Bank of America, a client of Compass, in Austin, TX.
+Announced on November 1st, the decision comes a few short months after Animal Equality launched a strong campaign against Compass Group.
+One week prior, Animal Equality protested outside Bank of America, a client of Compass, in Austin, TX.

-Compass Group will transition to end gestation crates in the US by Summer 2023.
-The company will provide regular updates on this progress.
-The policy also includes meaningful protections for chickens raised and killed for meat and a commitment to exclusively use eggs from hens not confined to cages.
+Compass Group will eliminate gestation crates in the U.S. by the summer of 2023, providing regular updates on this progress.
+The updated animal welfare policy also includes meaningful protections for chickens killed for meat, as well as a commitment to end the use of eggs from caged hens.

 Gestation Crates for Mother Pigs

-Confined to a 7-by-2-foot gestation crate, the majority of the 6 million mother pigs in the US live in a space barely bigger than their own bodies.
+Confined to 7-by-2-feet gestation crates, the majority of America’s 6 million mother pigs live in spaces barely larger than their own bodies.
 They are unable to turn around or exhibit any natural behaviors for most of their lives.
-Many resort to biting the metal bars of the crates and banging their heads against them from stress.
+Many resort to biting the crates’ metal bars and banging their heads against them from stress.

 Gestation crates have been dubbed by Professor Ian Duncan, a scholar of animal welfare at the University of Guelph, as “one of the cruelest forms of confinement devised by humankind.”

-Crates for mother pigs have been banned in ten states in the U.S. – Arizona, California, Colorado, Florida, Maine, Massachusetts, Michigan, Ohio, Oregon and Rhode Island – as well as in the United Kingdom and Sweden.
-Nearly 100 companies in the U.S. have also committed to banning these crates, including Aramark, Nestlé, Campbell’s, and Kraft Heinz.
+Crates for mother pigs have been banned in ten U.S. states – Arizona, California, Colorado, Florida, Maine, Massachusetts, Michigan, Ohio, Oregon and Rhode Island – as well as in the United Kingdom and Sweden.
+Nearly 100 companies in the U.S. have committed to banning these crates, including Aramark, Nestlé, Campbell’s, and Kraft Heinz.

 Compass Group originally made a public commitment to end crates for mother pigs in 2012.
 The company published a statement on its website announcing the new policy but remained inactive on its promise for over a decade.
 The policy was later deleted from its website after only a 10% reduction in the use of gestation crates.